HeeeyNathan/HeeeyNathan/README.md

-- 👋 Hi, I’m @HeeeyNathan
+- 👋 Hi, I’m Nathan or, as the internet knows me, @HeeeyNathan
 - 👀 I’m interested in integrating taxonomic, functional, and [phylo]genetic diversity through statistical and ecological explorations.
-- 🌱 I’m currently learning how to cope the overwhelming pressure of academia.
+- 🌱 I’m currently learning how to cope with the overwhelming pressure of academia.
 Spoiler alert, its harder than it looks.
 - 💞️ I’m looking to collaborate on statistical and ecological explorations of taxonomic, functional, and [phylo]genetic diversity.
-Also in sharing data, skills, and possibly a beer (or three).
+Also looking to share data, skills, and possibly a beer (or three).
 - 📫 How to reach me Nathan93Baker@gmail | https://nathan93baker.wixsite.com/nathan-jay-baker

 <!---